-- Strawberry Nutra Popsicles – Frozen treat that you can make all year around!
+- Strawberry Nutra Popsicles – Frozen treats that you can make all year around!

-- Strawberries & “Creme” Smoothie -Strawberry-themed treat with with a hint of vanilla.
+- Strawberries & “Crème” Smoothie – A strawberry-themed treat with with a hint of vanilla.

-If you are looking for an alternative to candy and sweets.
+Want another idea?
+Consider an alternative that isn’t centered around food.
 This way, the celebration isn’t totally focused on candy and treats.

-Here are some alternate goodies and activities to keep you kids in the holiday spirit, brought to you by Kids With Food Allergies:
+Here are some alternate goodies and activities to keep your kids in the festive mood, brought to you by Kids With Food Allergies: